PrivaLog: a privacy-aware logic programming language: Preprocessing of a PrivaLog program

 \subsection{Adornment of rules}

 During the transformation, we will need to know which variables are free and which are bounded.
+In terms of information flow, bounded variables are treated as inputs, and free variables as outputs.
 Assigning bounded (\texttt{b}) and free (\texttt{f}) labels to variables and predicate arguments is called \emph{adornment}.
+We use a slightly modified version of the Basic Sideways Capture Rule (BSCR)~\cite{rulegoal} to add boundness annotations to the variables in rules.
+The adornment algorithm is given in Figure~\ref{fig:adorn}.